Stephen Goldfinch: Personal life

 As a captain in the National Guard, Goldfinch was reported injured on August 1, 2023, during a deployment to Camp Lemonnier in Djibouti Africa.
 He was transported to Landstuhl Germany for surgery and a Soldier Recovery Unit at Ft Stewart for rehabilitation.

-South Carolina Congressman Russell Frye posted about the incident on social media.
+South Carolina Congressman Russell Fry posted about the incident on social media.
 Later, reporters uncovered that the injury occurred after Goldfinch fell in a bunker.
 The next day during a physical training session at the base he reportedly tore his pectoral muscle and rotator cuff.